 - Monitoring compliance with the Commonwealth Child Safe Framework and relevant legislation to promote the establishment and maintenance of a child safe environment.

 - Having a rigorous response to safeguarding concerns, complaints or disclosures.
-All safeguarding concerns can be emailed to firstname.lastname@example.org or by contacting the Child Safe Office.
+All safeguarding concerns must be reported according to state and territory legislation and notified to the Child Safe Office email@example.com.

 Information and privacy